|

 others, you have to cite them in this context (and not somewhere

-else).
-Literal quotations should be kept to a minimum and must be
+Literal quotations should be kept to a minimum and must be put in

-put in quotation marks.
-Also if you use images and drawings from
+quotation marks.
+If you use images and drawings from others,

-others, you have to state their origin.
-Please take these things
+you have to state their origin.
+The same also holds for results

 plagiarism.
 There is a high risk that this will be